Find Answers Quickly About the Program

-If you are in a program requiring three work terms, your first work term begins no earlier than your completion of seven full-course equivalents (FCEs), which is usually after your first three terms of study.
+If you're in a program requiring three work terms, your first work term typically begins after your first three terms of study.

-If you are in a program requiring two work terms, your first work term commences after completion of 10 FCEs.
+If you're in a program requiring two work terms, your first work term typically begins at some point in your second year.

 How long are the work terms?

 Each work term is a maximum of 16 weeks (four months) and a minimum of 12 weeks (three months).

 Occasionally, co-op students take double work terms, which are eight months in duration.

 Do I have a choice in where I go for my work term, and how do I find one?

 Yes, students do have a choice in where they complete their work term.

 Students must apply to co-op positions and be interviewed by co-op employers.
 A student is only matched with an employer if both the student and employer are mutually interested.